-BURAN VM Signal 2612.1 Tonneau alarm clock Russian mechanical clock wristwatch
+BURAN VM Signal 2612.1 Tonneau alarm clock Russian mechanical watch wristwatch

 - BURAN VM Signal 2612.1 - Russian mechanical wrist alarm clock

 - Polished stainless steel case & rose gold plated, lug width 20mm, mineral glass

 - A wonderful collector's item!

 - Central second, signal pointer